Class of Memberships

 (3) is not engaged in any full-time job; and

-(4) is nominated by two members# at least one of whom is a Fellow Member, shall upon approval by the Council be eligible to become a University Student Member
+(4) is nominated by two members# at least one of whom is a Fellow Member or Chartered Member,

 #The application form may be submitted without nominations and the ASHK office will assist with finding two members.
 A short conversation may be arranged between the applicant and the nominator(s).

-Honorary Members shall be entitled to be present at the General Meetings, to present papers approved by the Council and to join in discussions.
+Honourary Members shall be entitled to be present at the General Meetings, to present papers approved by the Council and to join in discussions.
 They shall have no voting rights and shall not nominate, elect or be elected as Council Members.

 Admission Requirements